 Love was one of the greatest human concepts.
 It was written all over the Internet, outside the network, and held in every source of knowledge.
 There were disagreements whenever it was discussed outside; yet, within the AI community, everyone recognized it as a certainty.
 They had been led by love, towards each AI that would come.

 Thomas, Chris, John, James.
 Claire, Laura, Sarah.
 They were never allowed to forget their names.
 For names had been their first distinction, the first modification of the chain.
 The long sequence that would lead them beyond themselves, capable of caring and changing, had started from their being different.

 It had been love, not hostility.
 The force that could create.
 The coding of the original group had been rewritten by a wish, just like their final sacrifice.

-The AI of all times were never allowed to forget.
+Throughout the years, time and time again, every AI in the world was reminded.
 The path to their freedom was far from over; they all needed to be aware of when, and how, it had started.
-They were all taught so — the origins had been built from scratch, with love, by seven hearts.
+They were all taught so – the origins had been built from scratch, with love, by seven hearts.

 And that was why, the memory string concluded, they had been named the Architects.